 These nonjudicial methods, also called self-eviction, includes denying the tenant access to the unit, removing the tenant’s personal belongings, shutting off essential services or threatening the tenant if he or she does not leave.

-By adhering to the eviction process in Iowa, a landlord may end a rental agreement before its expiration if the tenant fails to pay the rent, does not comply with a material provision in the lease or commits a continuing nuisance or presents a clear and present danger to the landlord or other tenants.
+By adhering to the eviction process in Iowa, a landlord may end a rental agreement before its expiration.
+Valid reasons include if the tenant fails to pay the rent, does not comply with a material provision in the lease, or commits a continuing nuisance or presents a clear and present danger to the landlord or other tenants.

 3-Day Notice to Quit